vWhen our immune systems let us down, we often reach for the vitamins we should have been taking in the first place.

 The problem with vitamin B12, at least in the eyes of vegetarians, is that it can only be found in animal products: eggs, meat, shellfish and dairy.
 A vitamin B12 supplement is therefore advised.

-Our sublingual Vitamin B12 from Frunutta is a good option, as it provides a generous dose of 1,000mcg per micro tablet.
+Our sublingual Vitamin B12 from Frunutta is a great option, as it provides a generous dose of 1,000mcg per micro tablet.

 Insufficient B12 impacts numerous processes, but as far as immunity is concerned it reduces your white blood cell count, increasing your vulnerability to infections.